 - 1. At least one of the intervals must have the <reference> surface as its <top> surface. - 2.
-In every interval, the <top> surface must be above the <base> surface. - 3.
-The specification can not be cyclical.
-That means that a surface can not be obtained by adding an interval that has itself as <top>.
+For every <interval>, the <top> surface must be above the <base> surface2. - 3.
+For every surface, there must be at least one combination of intervals that connects the surface to the <reference> surface.

-These three requirements guarantees a consistent specification that links any surface to the <reference> surface by adding (or subtracting) intervals.
+These three requirements guarantees a consistent specification that links any <surface> to the <reference> surface by adding (or subtracting) intervals.

 COHIBA requires a strict ordering of surfaces entering the stratigraphic framework.
-The ordering is the order the <surface> elements appear in the COHIBA model file.
-The ordering is used for several purposes:
+The order is the sequence <surface> elements appear in the COHIBA model file.
+The order determines:

-- Obtain correct truncation caused by <erosive> and <onlapped> properties. - Correct interpretation of zone logs. - Automatic change of sign when an interval contributes with a negative thickness to a surface.
-This happens when intervals are added on top of deeper surfaces.
+- Truncation hierarchy caused by <erosive> and <onlapped> surfaces during the final <post-process-surfaces>. - Identification of zone log transition for <erosive> and <onlapped> surfaces. - Determine if an interval is added or subtracted to obtain a particular surface.
+(This happens when intervals are added on top of deeper surfaces).